frankjoshua/robomo-club-robot/README.md

 # Getting started

+These instructions assume you are installing from a linux computer.
+And that you are on the same network as your robot.

 Ansible is used to install and update software on the robot.
 You must have it installed on your workstation and be able to ssh into the robot from your workstation before continuing.
 /ansible/production --> Has hostname and ip address of the robot /ansible/robot.yml --> Playbook for robot software